In each round full details of each chosen piece of the applicant’s repertoire must be listed and should include:

 12.6.
 INTERNATIONAL FIRST ROUND

 12.6.1.
 Competitors must offer a recital programme lasting no longer than 25 minutes including contrasting works from the Baroque or Classical period (before 1800) and the Romantic period and / or early 20th century.
-All works must be complete, from editions that adhere to the original text and played from memory.
+Transcriptions unless by the composer of the work concerned are not permitted.
+All works must be complete from editions that adhere to the original text and played from memory.
 Repeats are at the Competitor’s discretion.

 12.6.2.
 Only one work from the Pre-Selection repertoire can be played.